Fold-transversal surface code cultivation: Protocol

-\textit{Injection---} In this stage, a logical magic state is prepared in a small-distance rotated surface code, $\rot{3}$.
-While there are several ways to achieve this, we find that hook injection~\cite{gidney2023cleaner} achieves the lowest LER.
-The hook-injection circuit, which uses one non-Clifford $T$ gate and local Clifford operations, is provided in~\cref{app:msc-circuits}.
-The fault-distance of this stage is 1.
+\textit{Injection---} In this stage, {we prepare a} logical magic state in a small-distance rotated surface code, $\rot3$.
+While there are several ways to achieve this, here we use a unitary encoding circuit, followed by a round of stabilizer measurements.
+The encoding circuit, which uses one physical non-Clifford $T$ gate and non-local Clifford operations, is provided in~\cref{app:msc-circuits}.
+This injection stage has a fault distance $\fd1$.

-\textit{Cultivation---} In this stage, a unitary circuit is used to transform $\rot{3}$ into an unrotated surface code, $\reg{3}$.
-This unitary circuit is simply the first two steps of a stabilizer measurement round on $\rot{3}$~\cite{mcewen2023relaxing}.
+\textit{Cultivation---} In this stage, another unitary circuit is used to transform $\rot3$ into an unrotated surface code, $\reg3$.
+This circuit is simply the first two steps of a stabilizer measurement round on $\rot3$~\cite{mcewen2023relaxing}.
+Note that this technique requires the introduction of additional qubits to act as the ancillae for $\reg3$.
+How this is achieved depends on underlying physical hardware.
+It is most naturally realized in architectures with reconfigurable qubits, such as neutral atom arrays~\cite{bluvstein2024logical}.

-After this transformation, the fold-transversal $H_\mathrm{XY}$ operator is measured twice using a three-qubit ancilla GHZ state.
+After this transformation, the fold-transversal logical $H\XY$ operator is measured twice using a three-qubit ancilla GHZ state.
 This operation uses some three-qubit gates, as shown in~\cref{app:msc-circuits}.
-Unlike previous proposals~\cite{gidney2024magic, vaknin2025magic, chen2025efficient}, our logical measurement procedure is designed to minimize the wait time for code qubits while operations are being carried out only on the GHZ ancillae.
+Unlike previous proposals~\cite{gidney2024magic, vaknin2025magic, chen2025efficient}, our logical Clifford measurement procedure is designed to minimize the wait time for code qubits while operations are being carried out only on the GHZ ancillae.

-Following this logical measurement, we perform a round of stabilizer measurements at $\reg{3}$.
-Post-selecting on both the stabilizer measurements and the decoded GHZ state measurements increases the fault distance from 1 to 3.
+Following this logical Clifford measurement, we perform a round of stabilizer measurements at $\reg3$.
+Post-selecting on both the stabilizer measurements and the decoded GHZ measurements increases the fault distance of the protocol to $\fd3$.
 At this point, we have produced a high-fidelity magic state on a small-distance code.